sguir/ppgcourse/exercise_BP.md

 	*  input: genotype and covariate input data and the script baypass_utils.R needed for some analysis.
 	*  scripts: scripts to execute some of the BayPass models and to perform simulations (PODs).

-2. Get also the precomputed results (results previously obtained results for a matter of visualization) and download them in your laptop
+2. Retrieve also the **precomputed results** (previously obtained results for a matter of visualization or just in case we cannot compute them) and **download them in your laptop**

 ```bash
 scp -r user@ec2-52-16-103-220.eu-west-1.compute.amazonaws.com:/data/datasets/BayPass/results .
 ```

+* The files in the results folder are classified in subfolders according to the model/process (e.g., CORE, STDis,...) and each in simulations or plot subfoders.

-3. Crate a new folder in your laptop and download there the script baypass_utils.R that comes with the BayPass software
+3. **Create a new folder in your laptop** and download there the script **baypass_utils.R** that comes with the BayPass software

 ```bash
 mkdir my_results
 scp user@ec2-52-16-103-220.eu-west-1.compute.amazonaws.com:/data/datasets/BayPass/baypass_utils.R ./my_results
 ```

-* The files in the results folder are classified in subfolders according to the model/process (e.g., CORE, STDis,...) and each in simulations or plot subfoders.

-:warning: The BayPass Models and the simulations are going to be run in the cloud whereas the calculation of some statistics and the plots are going to be run (using R) in your laptop.

-4. Start a new R session and install and upload the R libraries
+4. **Start a new R session** and **install and upload the R libraries**

 ```R
 #Go to the new created forlder in your laptop